holgerbrandl/kalasim/docs/userguide/docs/resource.md

 ```
 We can declare its maximum capacity and its initial fill level.
 The latter is optional and defaults to the capacity of the resource.

-In addition to the `Resource` attributs, depletable resources have the following attributes to streamline model building
+In addition to the `Resource` attributes, depletable resources have the following attributes to streamline model building

 * `level` - Indicates the current level of the resource
 * `isDepleted` - Indicates if depletable resource is depleted (level==0)